Cardinals set team record with 15th straight win, beat Cubs

+CHICAGO (AP)Harrison Bader and the St. Louis Cardinals clearly recognize their record is impressive.
+Now they also want to win their next game – and many more after that.

-CHICAGO (AP) — The St. Louis Cardinals set a franchise record with their 15th straight win, boosted when catcher Yadier Molina and center fielder Harrison Bader helped pull off a wild double play Saturday in an 8-5 win over the Chicago Cubs.
+The Cardinals set a franchise mark with their 15th straight win, boosted when catcher Yadier Molina and center fielder Bader helped pull off a wild double play Saturday in an 8-5 win over the Chicago Cubs.

+”It’s hard to do something in this organization that’s never been done,” manager Mike Shildt said.

+The Cardinals date their history to 1892, when they were known as the Browns and joined the National League.
+They later were called the Perfectos before becoming the Cardinals in the early 20th century.

+”My perspective is what time is the game tomorrow?”
+Bader said. ”It’s great, don’t get me wrong.
+It’s part of history.
+There’s tremendous talent that’s come through. .
+But we have bigger things we’re focused on.
+We have more games to win.
+We’re going to take this energy as deep as we can.”

-Bader went 4 for 4 and scored three times as the Cardinals held their comfortable lead for the second NL wild-card spot — they began the day five games ahead of Philadelphia and six in front of Cincinnati.
+Bader went 4 for 4 and scored three times as the Cardinals held their comfortable lead for the second NL wild-card spot, five games ahead of Philadelphia.

 And in a charmed final month, St. Louis preserved a late lead with a crazy play that resulted in a pair of rundowns and two outs.